raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 ### the sieve of eratosthenes

 > We start with a table of numbers (e.g., 2, 3, 4, 5, . . . ) and progressively cross off numbers in the table until the only numbers left are primes.
 Specifically, we begin with the first number, p, in the table, and:
+>
-> 1. Declare p to be prime, and cross off all the multiples of that number in the table, starting from p^2^ then;
+> 1. Declare p to be prime, and cross off all the multiples of that number in the table, starting from p squared, then;
+>
 >  2. Find the next number in the table after p that is not yet crossed off and set p to that number; and then repeat from step 1.

 Here is the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), written in eager style: